aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/region/_index.md

 url: /python-net/aspose.imaging/region/
 ---

-Describes the interior of a graphics shape composed of rectangles and paths.
+**Summary:** Describes the interior of a graphics shape composed of rectangles and paths.
 This class cannot be inherited.

 **Module:** [aspose.imaging](/imaging/python-net/aspose.imaging/)